 Your default steering position should be at the ‘quarter to three’ position so ensure the steering wheel is adjusted to allow maximum comfort (Diagram 3).

 If you have an adjustable steering wheel, you might consider bringing the wheel slightly closer than you would have it when driving on the road to provide maximum control.
 Getting the driving position right means you’ll be able to tackle tight corners easily, and even if you’re fighting to remain in control you’ll be able to keep your hands on the wheel.
-When you feel like the position is right, try testing it using a serious of movements in the ‘worst case scenario’ position (Diagram 4)
+When you feel like the position is right, try testing it using a series of movements in the ‘worst case scenario’ position (Diagram 4)

 Note: If you’re using harnesses, once you’re bolted into your seat it’s unlikely you’ll be able to reach as far as usual so make sure you adjust your mirrors and any other gadgets before-hand.